scalableminds/webknossos/docs/dashboard.md

 ![Tasks can be distributed to users.
 Task can include rich instructions.](./images/dashboard_tasks.jpeg)

 ## Annotations
 This screen lists all your annotations (skeleton, volume or both) that you started on a dataset (outside of tasks) and annotations that were shared with you.
-Annotations are either created by starting new annotations from the "Datasets" tab, from the webKnossos data viewer, or by uploading an existing annotation from your computer (see [NML files](./data_formats.md#nml) for skeleton annotations).
+Annotations are either created by starting new annotations from the "Datasets" tab, from the WEBKNOSSOS data viewer, or by uploading an existing annotation from your computer (see [NML files](./data_formats.md#nml) for skeleton annotations).

 Annotations can be resumed, archived (like delete, but reversible), and downloaded for offline analysis.
 You can also add custom tags to annotations to organize and group them.
 Click on one or multiple of your tags if you want to filter a particular group of annotations.